 Jan Masaoka rocks!
 She is the former Executive Director of CompassPoint Nonprofit Services and just started a new website/blog/magazine for nonprofits called Blue Avocado.
 I am continually amazed by her expertise and experience in the sector--I personally benefited from her consulting expertise when I lived in the Bay Area.

 She and her team of guest contributors are writing about issues and topics of interest to community-based nonprofits.
-Here's my favorite quote so far--Jan explains why Blue Avocado focuses on
+Here's my favorite quote so far--Jan explains why Blue Avocado focuses on "building the movement of community organizations for community good and social change."

 She says, "Community organizations are criticized by everyone these days: consultants tell them they're doing everything wrong; government tells them they're too small or mismanaged; donors tell them there are too many nonprofits, and foundations tell them their logic models aren't good enough.
 This very large group of organizations and people--the overwhelming majority of the nonprofit sector--are actually the ones doing most of the work and coming up with the most innovative ideas and energy.
 But too often they've gotten infected with the self esteem crisis and victim mentality that is constantly being pushed on us."